This Is Not What The Minnesota Vikings Paid For

 Monday night's 21-7 loss to the Seattle Seahawks at CenturyLink Field exposed the flawed Vikings offense, which has fallen to 18th in scoring at 22.9 points per game (eight spots lower than in 2017).
 Forget the late touchdown.
 A garbage-time score means the team was shut out for nearly 60 minutes.

 Cousins signed with Minnesota without the resume to back up his expected status.
 The team overlooked one simple thing through the free-agent process: Cousins has never been a top-end starter.
-He is a slightly above-average single-caller who leveraged his situation in Washington like Bobby Axelrod from Showtime's Billions in order to maximize profit.
+He is a slightly above-average signal-caller who leveraged his situation in Washington like Bobby Axelrod from Showtime's Billions in order to maximize profit.

 CBS Sports HQ @CBSSportsHQ